simibubi/Worldshape/README.md

 <br>

 Credits to [TelepathicGrunt](https://github.com/TelepathicGrunt) for their work in figuring out and documenting good practices on structure generation with Minecraft Forge.
-A big part of Worldshape runs on their proposed [prototype](https://github.com/TelepathicGrunt/StructureTutorialMod).
+A big part of Worldshape runs on their [prototype](https://github.com/TelepathicGrunt/StructureTutorialMod).